libretro/docs/docs/library/virtual_jaguar.md

 Virtual Jaguar is the actively maintained Atari Jaguar and Jaguar CD emulator for libretro, continuing the Virtual Jaguar project (originally by David Raingeard of Potato Emulation).

 No BIOS files are required: the Jaguar boot ROM and CD BIOS images are embedded in the core.
-The core supports Jaguar CD (CUE/BIN, CDI) with Memory Track saves, JagLink/CatBox network play over TCP or RetroArch netplay, a high-level BIOS that lets most commercial titles boot without a real BIOS image, save states, SRAM, cheat codes and RetroAchievements.
+The core supports Jaguar CD (CUE/BIN, CDI) with Memory Track saves and audio-CD / Virtual Light Machine playback, the Jaguar GameDrive (JagGD) flash cartridge, JagLink/CatBox network play over TCP or RetroArch netplay, a high-level BIOS that lets most commercial titles boot without a real BIOS image, save states, SRAM, cheat codes and RetroAchievements.
+Enhancement options include M68K/RISC clock scaling (overclock) for framerate-limited games, full-precision 'True Color' gouraud shading, and 2x internal resolution.
 The accurate blitter is SIMD-accelerated (SSE2 on x86, NEON on ARM); the Blitter core option can be set to 'Fast' to trade some accuracy for additional speed on lower-end hardware.

 ### Author/License